-The Myth of China’s Strategic Patience
+China Isn’t That Strategic

 The population problem is probably the most damaging example of policy paralysis.
 Results from the latest census, released in May, revealed the severity of the situation.
 Population growth over the previous decade was the slowest on record, while the proportion of people age 60 or older rose to nearly a fifth of the populace.
 Things aren’t likely to get better from here.
 Projections vary, but they all point in one worrisome direction: an older nation.
 The size of the 65-and-over set will likely double over the next two decades as the workforce shrinks, making China a “super-aged society.”
 A Chinese-government commission has estimated that the elderly would account for about one-third of the country’s population by 2050.

 It may seem puzzling that the world’s most populous nation, with 1.4 billion people, needs more people.
 But in an aging society, a larger number of elderly, less productive people who are more reliant on health care and pensions need to be supported by a proportionally smaller group of productive youngsters.
 The burden that mismatch creates—for families, the government, and the economy—can weigh on growth.
 The research firm Capital Economics, in a February study, cited aging as a key reason China may fail to overtake the U.S. as the world’s No.1 economy by 2050.
-The demographic drag will be so severe, Mark Williams, the firm’s chief Asia economist, told me he thinks China’s economy will likely never surpass America’s.
+The demographic drag will be so severe, Mark Williams, the firm’s chief Asia economist, told me, that he thinks China’s economy will likely never surpass America’s.

 Ironically, maximizing economic benefits motivated Chinese leaders to restrict population growth in the first place.
 The fewer newborns, the faster the nation could be lifted out of poverty.
 The effort dates back a half century to a 1970s campaign that pressured couples to get married later, wait longer between children, and have fewer of them.
 The more stringent “one-child policy,” which limited most couples to having a single baby, was introduced in 1979, at the start of the country’s capitalist reforms.